 Many other EHL innovations have been introduced at the highest level, including the Green Card two minute suspension, video umpire referrals and an exciting new penalty shoot-out format which sees a running face-off between the penalty taker and the goal-keeper.
 The EHL also trialled a rule which allowed the ball to be played above the shoulder in non-dangerous positions.
 It was a phenomenal success, and has become another rule change to be trialled by the FIH at their World Level events.
 The EHL truly is a laboratory for the continued development of the sport.

-The first ten seasons of the EHL have been a staggering success.
+The first eleven seasons of the EHL have been a staggering success.
 However, it doesn’t stop here.
 Euro Hockey League is more than top hockey and excellent media coverage – it is the best way hockey has ever been presented.

 The EHF and its member National Associations and their affiliated clubs support and maintain the ideals and objectives of the Olympic movement.
 The EHF is governed by an Executive Board of elected members and is professionally administered from an office in Brussels, Belgium.